Hans Lipps: Biographical sketch

-Following his highschool graduation in Dresden in 1909, Lipps began studying art history, architecture, aesthetics and philosophy at the Ludwig Maximilian University of Munich.
-In 1910 and 1911, while doing his military service in Dresden he continued his philosophical studies at TU Dresden.
-In spring 1911, he moved to Göttingen to study with Edmund Husserl.
+Following his highschool graduation in Dresden in 1909, Lipps began studying art history, architecture, aesthetics and philosophy at the Ludwig-Maximilians-Universität München.
+In 1910 and 1911, while doing his military service in Dresden, he continued his philosophical studies at TU Dresden.
+In spring 1911, he moved to the University of Göttingen to study with Edmund Husserl.
 Together with Theodor Conrad and his wife, Hedwig Conrad-Martius, as well as Roman Ingarden and Fritz Kaufmann, Lipps belonged to the famous "Philosophical Society of Göttingen" that gathered around Husserl and Adolf Reinach.
 This society also included Edith Stein, who described the young Lipps as follows: "He was very tall, slender but strong; his handsome, expressive face was fresh like a child's and his big round eyes were earnest – questioning like a child's eyes.
 He usually uttered his opinion in a short but definitive statement".

 Lipps also studied biology.
-In the winter of 1912 he completed a doctorate with a dissertation entitled "About structural changes of plants in a modified medium", after which he began to study medicine.
+In the winter of 1912, he completed a doctorate with a dissertation entitled "About structural changes of plants in a modified medium", after which he began to study medicine.
 Between 1914 and 1918, he served in World War I as an assistant army physician.
-After the war he continued his interrupted studies in Göttingen and Freiburg i.
-Br. and completed his formal medical degree.
-In 1919, he received his license to practice medicine, and in 1920 he published a Ph.D. dissertation in medicine addressing "... the effect of certain colchicine derivatives".
+After the war, he continued his interrupted studies at the University of Göttingen and the University of Freiburg and completed his formal medical degree.
+In 1919, he received his license to practice medicine, and in 1920, he published a Ph.D. dissertation in medicine addressing "... the effect of certain colchicine derivatives".

 In 1921, he completed his habilitation (qualification for professorship) under the mathematician Richard Courant, whom he had met through Edith Stein, with a dissertation entitled "Investigations into the philosophy of mathematics".
 Lipps had close personal links with the philosophers Josef König, Helmuth Plessner, and Georg Misch.
 During the academic year 1923/24 he and Misch conducted a seminar on the theory of signification (hermeneutics).
-In 1928, Lipps substituted for the professor of philosophy at the University of Marburg.
-Having declined a professorship at the University of Santiago de Chile, he accepted in 1936 the position of Ordinarius (chair professor) of philosophy at the University of Frankfurt am Main.
+In 1928, Lipps substituted for the professor of philosophy at Marburg University.
+Having declined a professorship at the University of Santiago de Chile, he accepted in 1936 the position of Ordinarius (chair professor) of philosophy at Goethe University Frankfurt.

 Throughout his academic career, Lipps continued occasionally to practice medicine, substituting alternatively for army physicians and country doctors.
 During the term breaks 1921/1922 and again 1930/1931, when he was already teaching as a professor, he served for extensive periods as a doctor in the navy, traveling to all continents except for Australia.
 In 1934, Hans Lipps joined the SS.
 According to Otto Friedrich Bollnow, Lipps did so to put a distance between himself and the NSDAP, submitting that SS was a purely military organisation.

 In September 1939, at the beginning of World War II, he was drafted to the military and served as an army doctor in France and Russia.
 He lost his life in a battle at Shabero/Ochwat on 10 September 1941 and was buried in the nearby cemetery of Dudino.